awesomemotive/wp-mail-logging/readme.txt

 [youtube http://www.youtube.com/watch?v=zU858JxhczA]

 Features of the plugin include:

-* Zero-configuration - just install and enjoy
-* Complete list of sent mails
+* Complete list of sent mails - view and search through the mails.
+* Zero-configuration - just install and enjoy.
+* Log rotation - decide which emails you want to keep.
 * Developer: Filters are provided to extend the columns. *

 **Follow this plugin on [GitHub](https://github.com/No3x/wp-mail-logging)**